preservim/vim-wordy/README.markdown

 :LazyWordy
 ```

-Weak and lazy words common in first drafts.
+Weak and lazy words are common in first drafts.

 We sabotage our writing though weak language, kicking the legs out from
 beneath our verbs and tearing at the foundations of our nouns, watering